Skip to Main Content

 - Streaming Media Course Reserves: Under the auspices of the TEACH Act and Fair Use, media materials can be delivered on Canvas course pages via the Kaltura media player.
 Please refer to the following request form for more information about this service and procedures for Fair Use evaluation and ensuring all necessary legal and administrative compliance.
 A few key points about this service and request protocol:

-- This form should not be used for Library purchase requests.
-Please direct any and all purchase requests to your appropriate Subject Librarian or by using the Materials Purchase Suggestion portal.
+- This form should not be used for Library purchase requests or for requests for titles in other streaming services (e.g. Kanopy, Swank).
+Please direct all requests to the Materials Purchase Suggestion portal.

 - Requests will be reviewed and may be rejected based on copyright, funding, or timing restrictions.
 Submitting requests well in advance of course start dates or the date a certain media item is required increases the likelihood that they will be approved.
 We cannot guarantee requests made inside of 3 weeks notice.